-The MCECC has established basic plans for system failure.
-A functionally redundant dispatch site is available in the County's Emergency Operations Center or mobile command center.
+The dispatch center has established basic plans for system failure.
+A functionally redundant dispatch site is available in the County's EOC or Mobile Command Center.
 Back up power, transmitters, and consoles are in place.
 However, the plans to move dispatching in an emergency are not regularly tested with evacuation.
 Thus, an evacuation of the dispatch center could cause disruption.
 These system failure and evacuation plans should be fully completed, and annual drills to simulate a total system failure and evacuation should be conducted.